Florida Before Disney World: Paisley, Florida

 Disney and Lake County?

-On January1, 1888, newly formed Lake County gave out its first official marriage license to Flora Call and Elias Disney.
-Yes, Walt’s parents met and married in Lake County, less than 70 miles from where their children would plan and build the Vacation Kingdom of the World almost 100 years later.
+On January 1, 1888, newly formed Lake County gave out one of its first official marriage licenses to Flora Call and Elias Disney.
+Yes, Walt’s parents married in Lake County, less than 70 miles from where their children would plan and build the Vacation Kingdom of the World almost 100 years later.

 Flora’s parents (Charles and Henrietta Call) moved from Kansas to the Paisely area of Orange County around 1884.
 At the time, the future Lake County would be comprised of Orange and Sumter counties.
 They bought 80 acreas about a mile north of the current area of Paisley.
 The Calls had five children: Charles, Jr.; Flora; Jessie; Grace Lila; and Julia.

 Kepple Disney and his son Elias (Walt’s father) moved from Kansas and settled in the Paisley area around the same time.
 From what I’ve read, the Calls and Disneys were neighbors in Kansas and Elias and Flora first met there.
-Elias took a job as a postman and delivered mail by horseback to over 300 families in the area.
+In the Paisley area, Elias took a job as a postman and delivered mail by horseback to over 300 families.
 One of those families being the Calls and Flora Call continued to catch Elias’ attention.

 Flora and Elias were married on January 1, 1888, in a small church in Kismet, Florida.
 Sadly, Kismet is one of the more than 50 ghost towns of Lake County, and it’s exact location, and the location of the church, are unknown.

 It is not clear why the post offices were discontinued at Ponceannah (1887), Kismet (1890), and Acron (1890).
 These closings left Paisley with the only active post office in the area.